-The Life-long Learning Scholarship Program helps students by preparing them to be career-ready upon graduation from Franklin, not only with regard to academic foundations in their respective disciplines but by providing them with skills that are essential in public and private sector employment in a wide variety of settings.
-By participating in the Life-long Learning Scholarship program, students will develop leadership skills and have the opportunity for practical training in a number of fields and areas.
+The Life-Long Learning Scholarship Program (LLLS) supports students by preparing them to be career-ready upon graduation from Franklin, not only with regard to academic foundations in their respective disciplines, but also by providing them with skills that are essential in public and private sector employment in a wide variety of settings.
+By participating in the Life-Long Learning Scholarship program, students will experience a strong sense of engagement with the University, strengthen leadership skills, and have the opportunity to learn and develop practical skills in a number of fields and areas.